Mohanavadivel-git/caasworkshop/lessons/7-buildintro.md

 There are a variety of different inputs that `BuildConfigs` accept.
 The simple way that we will be using is directly providing a `Dockerfile` within the `BuildConfig`.

 Another way to provide an input for a `BuildConfig` is through GitHub.
-This does require extra steps to setup the authenitcation with GitHub.
+This does require extra steps to setup the authentication with GitHub.
 When set up, the `BuildConfig` can then clone your repository and will have access to your code.
 Most importantly, it can have access to a `Dockerfile` that you provide in the GitHub repository.

 ### Strategy